arranstewart/advent-of-code/README.md

 # advent-of-code

-some sample solutions to "Advent of Code" (https://adventofcode.com/) problems.
-WARNING: Contains spoilers
+Some sample solutions to "Advent of Code" (https://adventofcode.com/) problems. **WARNING: Contains spoilers.**